-Rigging regulation study for ‘Bruine Vloot’
+Rigging regulation study for ‘Bruine vloot’

 Conoship International has recently completed a comprehensive regulatory study commissioned by the Dutch Ministry of Infrastructure and Water Management (ILT) on the rigging of traditional sailing passenger ships, commonly known as the Bruine Vloot.
 The study was initiated following several serious incidents involving failures in rigging components.